N. Provisions, contingent liabilities and contingent assets

 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.

-Contingent assets are not recognised in the Standalone Financial Statements since this may result in the recognition of income that may never be realized.
-However, when the realization of income is virtually certain, then the related asset is not a contingent asset and is recognised.
+Contingent assets are not recognised in the Standalone Financial Statements since this may result in the recognition of income that may never be realised.
+However, when the realisation of income is virtually certain, then the related asset is not a contingent asset and is recognised.

 A contract is considered as onerous when the expected economic benefits to be derived by the Company from the contract are lower than the unavoidable cost of meeting its obligations under the contract.
 The provision for an onerous contract is measured at the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
 Before a provision is established, the Company recognises any impairment loss on the assets associated with that contract.